 Neither could have predicted their success or, for Cathy, whether becoming an attorney was even a possibility.
 Cathy said she did not know why Preston decided on a law career, except that he seemed to always know that's what he wanted.
 She said, "He would tell people he ended up a lawyer because he couldn't be a cowboy and that he couldn't be a fireman because he couldn't get dressed fast enough."

 For Cathy, the decision wasn't as easy.
 She taught school early in their marriage while Preston finished law school.
 Cathy said that Preston finally tired of her constant complaining about poor teacher pay.
 One day he brought home a book on preparing for the Law School Admission Test.
 "He said either you go to law school or quit complaining," Cathy said.

-Cathy grew up in Fulton, Mo. and Preston was from Mexico, Mo.
+Cathy grew up in Fulton, Missouri, and Preston was from Mexico, Missouri.
 The two met at a mid-Missouri church camp when they were children.
 Preston and Cathy dated a few times in high school, then reconnected at MU.
 They dated regularly through college and married in August 1970, after she graduated from MU.

 When Cathy finished Law School, the Deans moved to Kansas City where Cathy took a job clerking for the late U.S. District Judge D. Brook Bartlett.
 In 1985, Cathy joined the law firm of Polsinelli Shalton Flanigan Suelthaus, where she headed up the litigation department until her retirement in 2013.

 After a stint with a private firm, Preston became an assistant U.S. Attorney for the Western District of Missouri.
 In 1989, Preston was appointed judge of the Jackson County Circuit Court serving until retirement in 2006.
 Preston passed away in 2011 after an extended illness.